-- 1. Attach a plastic sterile disposable syringe to the transparent part of Mix2Vial[TM].
-Invert the system and draw the reconstituted wilate[®] into the syringe. - 2.
-Once the wilate[®] solution has been transferred into the syringe, firmly hold the barrel of the syringe (keeping it facing down) and detach the Mix2Vial[TM] from the syringe.
-Discard the Mix2Vial[TM] (transparent plastic part) and the empty wilate[®] vial. - 3.
+- 1. Attach a plastic sterile disposable syringe to the white part of transfer device.
+Invert the system and draw the reconstituted wilate® into the syringe. - Once the wilate® solution has been transferred into the syringe, firmly hold the barrel of the syringe (keeping it facing down) and detach the transfer device from the syringe.
+Discard the transfer device (white plastic part) and the empty wilate® vial. - 3.
 Clean the intended injection site with an alcohol swab. - 4.
 Attach a suitable infusion needle to the syringe. - 5.
 Inject the solution intravenously at a slow speed of 2-3 mL/minute.